bundsol/boxed/README.md

-A field like `properties`, seen above as member of Schema, is found many times in API Specifications.
+A field like `properties`, seen above as member of Schema, is found many times in API specifications.
 And, although the top level structure of Schema may remain pretty much the same, the contents of the `properties` member can be expected to be more dynamic.
 And that is where we can use the `Boxed` type as a catch-all, maybe even for rapid prototyping.